domcloud/domcloud/service.md

 DOM Cloud reserves the right to change its policies at any time without notice.

-DOM Cloud and users agree to resolve disputes by deliberation to reach a consensus.
+DOM Cloud and users agree to resolve disputes by deliberation and not in a class, consolidated, or representative action to reach a consensus.
 If the dispute cannot be resolved by deliberation, it will be resolved under the applicable legal provisions in Indonesia.

-* You can view the archive [changes to this statement and terms of service here](https://github.com/domcloud/domcloud-io/commits/master/service.md) *
+*You can view the archive [changes to this statement and terms of service here](https://github.com/domcloud/domcloud-io/commits/master/service.md)*